sirselim/mitofish/README.md

 ### example

 Test data is available in the `test_data` directory.
-THe below example will process this test yeast data set and extract potential mitochondrial reads based on a reference mitochondrial genome.
+The below example will process this test yeast data set and extract potential mitochondrial reads based on a reference mitochondrial genome.

 ```sh
 ./mitofish.sh --genome-size 49300 \